rohitsaluja22/OpenOCRCorrect/README.md

 2. Install qt5:
 - $ sudo apt-get install qt5-default

-3. Go to folder "FrameWorkCode" and compile
+3. Go to folder "FrameWorkCode", compile qpadfinal.pro and make:
 - $ cd FrameWorkCode
 - $ qmake qpadfinal.pro
 - $ make
-Ignore the warnings.
+- Ignore the warnings.
 Will be removed in the next version.

 # How to run the code?